 PE bidders should also be aware of the opportunity that the downturn may bring for add-on deals of distressed businesses, which were previously considered too hard due to antitrust reasons.
-A number of antitrust regimes have a 'failing firm' concept (generally a business facing bankruptcy with reorganization being unrealistic), whereby in certain circumstances an alternative framework will apply for assessing the merger and the antitrust authorities may allow the transaction to proceed despite underlying competitive concerns.
-The objective in these situations is to prevent the business of the 'failing firm' from exiting the market altogether.
+A number of anti-trust regimes have a 'failing firm' concept, whereby in certain circumstances an alternative framework will apply for assessing the merger.
 These deals are rare and highly fact-specific but may offer opportunities, both for add-on creativity and PE intervention where such deals are proposed by others and PE can show itself as an "alternative purchaser".

-In the US, the relevant framework for the DOJ to assess a failing firm scenario is:
+In the UK, the relevant framework for the CMA to assess a failing firm scenario (as most recently considered in the Amazon/Deliveroo transaction) is: